-I LOVE that the dinner menu also allows you to add the extra protein optionncluding their caramelized cauliflower.
-This makes it,, so every dish is customizable to your wants, needs, and dietary preferences.
-If only more places woke up and would decide to do this,, then eating out would be so much easier for those who watch what they put into their bodies.
+I LOVE that the dinner menu also allows you to add the extra protein option, including their caramelized cauliflower.
+This makes every dish customizable to your wants, needs, and dietary preferences.
+If only more places woke up and decided to do this, then eating out would be easier for those who watch what they put into their bodies.

-The dinner menu is going to be where you have the most choices when compared to the other menus,, and the portions match the more significant price tag.
+The dinner menu will be where you have the most choices compared to the other menus, and the portions match the more significant price tag.

 The menu is clearly labeled, so those with allergies or dietary restrictions don’t have to flag the server down before you consider what you want for dinner, and it is all around very user-friendly.

 This is my first restaurant review in a while, and it’s an odd thing when you sit back and think about it.
 Not only do you consider service as it used to be, but you now consider service as it coexists with COVID and all things pandemic related.
 Talk about a tough job to have at a tough time.